S-01169

 Statutory Text

-(a) Any deployer that employs a high-risk AI system for a consequential decision shall comply with the following requirements; provided, however, that where there is an urgent necessity for a decision to be made to confer a benefit to the end user, including, but not limited to, social benefits, housing access, or dispensing of emergency funds, and compliance with this section would cause imminent detriment to the welfare of the end user, such obligation shall be considered waived; provided further, that nothing in this section shall be construed to waive a natural person's option to request human review of the decision: (i) inform the end user at least five business days prior to the use of such system for the making of a consequential decision in clear, conspicuous, and consumer-friendly terms, made available in each of the languages in which the company offers its end services, that AI systems will be used to make a decision or to assist in making a decision; and (b) If a deployer employs a high-risk AI system for a consequential decision to determine whether to or on what terms to confer a benefit on an end user, the deployer shall offer the end user the option to waive their right to advance notice of five business days under this subdivision. (c) If the end user clearly and affirmatively waives their right to five business days' notice, the deployer shall then inform the end user as early as practicable before the making of the consequential decision in clear, conspicuous, and consumer-friendly terms, made available in each of the languages in which the company offers its end services, that AI systems will be used to make a decision or to assist in making a decision.
+(a) Any deployer that employs a high-risk AI system for a consequential decision shall comply with the following requirements; provided, however, that where there is an urgent necessity for a decision to be made to confer a benefit to the end user, including, but not limited to, social benefits, housing access, or dispensing of emergency funds, and compliance with this section would cause imminent detriment to the welfare of the end user, such obligation shall be considered waived; provided further, that nothing in this section shall be construed to waive a natural person's option to request human review of the decision: (i) inform the end user at least five business days prior to the use of such system for the making of a consequential decision in clear, conspicuous, and consumer-friendly terms, made available in each of the languages in which the company offers its end services, that AI systems will be used to make a decision or to assist in making a decision; and (ii) allow sufficient time and opportunity in a clear, conspicuous, and consumer-friendly manner for the consumer to opt-out of the automated consequential decision process and for the decision to be made by a human representative.
+A consumer may not be punished or face any other adverse action for opting out of a decision by an AI system and the deployer shall render a decision to the consumer within forty-five days. (b) If a deployer employs a high-risk AI system for a consequential decision to determine whether to or on what terms to confer a benefit on an end user, the deployer shall offer the end user the option to waive their right to advance notice of five business days under this subdivision. (c) If the end user clearly and affirmatively waives their right to five business days' notice, the deployer shall then inform the end user as early as practicable before the making of the consequential decision in clear, conspicuous, and consumer-friendly terms, made available in each of the languages in which the company offers its end services, that AI systems will be used to make a decision or to assist in making a decision.
 The deployer shall allow sufficient time and opportunity in a clear, conspicuous, and consumer-friendly manner for the consumer to opt-out of the automated process and for the decision to be made by a human representative.
-A consumer may not be punished or face any other adverse action for opting out of a decision by an AI system and the deployer shall render a decision to the consumer within forty-five days.
+A consumer may not be punished or face any other adverse action for opting out of a decision by an AI system and the deployer shall render a decision to the consumer within forty-five days. (d) An end user shall be entitled to no more than one opt-out with respect to the same consequential decision within a six-month period.

 H-01 Human Oversight of Automated Decisions · H-01.4H-01.5 · Deployer · Automated Decisionmaking